 And the great thing is, you also get to tick off a few of those boxes!
 Music, art, movement, dance, appreciation of the arts, theatre with audience participation, bullying, role models, values, social development, creative studies, fairytales unit, classic myths (like Hercules and King Arthur), story writing, school musical tie-in…just to name a few.

-But what I always say is that Alpha’s outcome is to bring events that have positive ramifications and effects that go deeper than just a particular subject of focus for that year.
+Alpha’s outcome is to bring events that have positive ramifications and effects that go deeper than just a particular subject of focus for that year.
 The shows are designed to reach a child at their core, their soul – to move them to make better and more loving choices for themselves and how they treat others.
 They are also designed to help them release fears and anger and all the frustrations that children have to endure and often bottle up inside.
 This, along with letting them be expressive in laughter and fun and communication, leads to an experience that develops their soul.
 Whilst they are in this receptive state (what we call a ‘peak state’) they are open to receiving new ideas about how to be, without feeling like they are being lectured at or ‘told’ what to do.
 We have experience and a known track record of the positive effects our shows can have on students and the choices they make – choices that become more loving and actions that are more aligned with truth and integrity, respect and passion.
 This of course leads to children that are better students, better learners, happier people.
 This makes TEACHING them easier and more beneficial.

 With the new National Curriculum, we also know that Arts and performance is definitely part of the curriculum.
 So given that Alpha’s shows present the most theatrical and highest quality theatre show that can come into your school, and that they also help students be better at learning by releasing negative emotions and being inspired to make better choices, the idea that Alpha won’t have a positive impact in ANY year regardless of the specific educational focus isn’t seeing the bigger picture of what the shows are about.